danilopereira/bikonnect-platform/README.md

  this project is configure and handle any heavy process and data send by each bike locker connected to the platform.

 ## Stack
-This project have been built with:
+This project has been built with:
 - Java 8
 - Spring Boot
 - MySQL